My second favorite and my hero - NewsBreak

 If he had failed miserably, he would still be a hero for having tried.
 I feel far more confident that I would fail if I tried than I am confident that I would have actually tried in the first place.
 I’m ashamed to say it, but it doesn’t make it any less true.

 But Jason Brown did try and did not fail.
-His First Fruits farms has donated over a million pounds of food to the hungry, many right here in North Carolina.
+His First Fruits farms has donated more than a million pounds of food to the hungry, many right here in North Carolina.

 Comments / 0